0xdade/GitLoot/README.md

 - addLoot(self, loot)

+## Loot

+Loot represents potentially valuable information, as defined by our clues.

 ## Maps

 A map is how we know how to communicate with the api.
 It implements the following: